Why Is My Cat Not Using The Litter Box? Causes & Solutions

 - Is your cat exhibiting any other new behaviors like hiding, hissing, or increased anxiety?

-Asking these questions can give you a good picture of the possible reasons why it’s occurring, and if it’s being caused by anxiety or another concern.
+Asking these questions can give you a good picture of the possible reasons why your kitten won’t use the litter box, and if it’s being caused by anxiety or another concern.

 Related: How To Train Your Cat With Treats